DucManhPhan/DucManhPhan.github.io/_posts/2020-01-29-Observer-Pattern.md

 ## Code C++/Java

-To refer this pattern's code, we can read this [link](https://github.com/DucManhPhan/Design-Pattern/tree/master/Behavioral-Pattern/observer-pattern/src/Java).
+To refer this pattern's code, we can read the [source code of Observer pattern on Github](https://github.com/DucManhPhan/Design-Pattern/tree/master/Behavioral-Pattern/observer-pattern/src/Java).

 <br>